North Carolina Executive Mansion: History

 Frank Daniels Aycock, the son of Governor Charles B. Aycock and First Lady Cora Lily Woodard Aycock, was the first baby to be born in the executive mansion.

 A Neoclassical makeover was undertaken during Governor Angus W. McLean's administration.
 Many Victorian features were changed or removed, including painting of woodwork; removal of stained glass, balustrades, overmantel mirrors and whatnot shelving; and replacement of columns and pilasters.

 First Lady Alice Willson Broughton oversaw the addition of a service elevator in the house, and established a victory garden on the lawn during World War II.
 In the 1960s, a rose garden was planted on the northwest corner of the grounds by First Lady Margaret Rose Sanford.

 During her tenure as first lady, Jeanelle C. Moore began a campaign for public awareness of the mansion's historic and cultural significance.
 Her dedication resulted in the formation of the Executive Mansion Fine Arts Committee, a statutory committee which advises and supports the acquisition of gifts, purchases, maintenance and preservation.
+Around 1968, Moore installed the Strauss chandelier in the state dining room, which was donated by Holocaust survivor Karoline Strauss Horowitz.
 In 1970, the mansion was listed in the National Register of Historic Places.
 In 1974–75, under the supervision of First Lady Patricia Hollingsworth Holshouser, the mansion underwent a major renovation which included the plumbing, heating, air conditioning and electrical systems.
 These interior and exterior rehabilitation projects were crucial to the preservation and continued use of the building.

 A Halloween decoration on the front lawn at the mansion in 2025.

 In 1988, the Executive Mansion Fund Inc., a non-profit corporation, was created with the help of first lady Dottie Martin in order to provide further support for restoration and preservation.
 The fund is charged with soliciting grants, donations, bequests and other contributions and with investing and managing these funds.
 Its successful Second Century campaign resulted in the establishment of a $2 million endowment.
 The Executive Mansion Fund Inc. has established a membership organization—the Friends of the Executive Mansion, a group of concerned individual and corporate citizens who wish to support the Executive Mansion through their annual contributions.